Posted: April 23, 2014

 Blade Symphony is a game that is very easy to pick up.
 However, that doesn't mean it lacks depth; there are all sorts of attacks to utilize and techniques to memorize that allow for quite a lot of improvement in the individual skill department.
 You'll be going "WHOAAA, DID I JUST DO THAT?" or "HOLY SH*T THAT WAS AWESOME" often as you discover new things.

-There are currently 4 characters, with 2 others coming somewhere down the road.
-The current 4 we have all vary heavily in style; Phalanx the Fencer / Gladiator specializes in quick, calculated forward thrusts and even quicker side swipes to parry attacks with, leaving his opponent open to further punishment.
+There are 5 characters each with different movesets.
+They all vary heavily in style; Phalanx the Fencer / Gladiator specializes in quick, calculated forward thrusts and even quicker side swipes to parry attacks with, leaving his opponent open to further punishment.
 Ryoku the Vagrant is a breakdancing street ninja who overwhelms his opponents with lightning fast combos and moves that allow him to maneuver around opponents while still dealing damage.
 Pure the Acrobatic Assassin has many flashy attacks that cover a lot of ground, throw off her opponent, and are very easy for her to combo from.
 Judgement the Knight / Samurai trades mobility for simple yet hard-hitting strikes that decimate his opponents in seconds.
+The other character, vanguard, is hard to describe, so you'll just have to see her for yourself.
 The 5 weapon types can be used on any character to alter their playstyle to better suit you.

 Combat is a bit different than other fighting games.
 You press a button (#s 1-3) or scroll the mousewheel to change the stance your fighter is in, and then click to attack in that stance.
 Each stance has a number of boxes, called strings